camunda/camunda/optimize/client/FRONTEND_OVERVIEW.md

 We are currently migrating our codebase from using higher-order components (HOCs) to React Hooks.
 An HOC is a type of wrapper pattern where an HOC function takes a component and returns a new component with extended functionality.
 While powerful, HOCs can make the code harder to read and follow, especially when multiple HOCs are combined.
 React Hooks provide a cleaner way to add state and side effects to functional components and are the recommended approach.

-It is advised to avoid using HOCs and use hooks instead (e.g. use the useErrorHandling hook instead of the withErrorHandling HOC).
+It is advised to avoid using HOCs and use hooks instead (for example, use the useErrorHandling hook instead of the withErrorHandling HOC).
 However, if you are dealing with a big class and you do not want or have the time to migrate to functional component, you can still use the HOC in that component.